 In 2008, Steff helped to conceive and launch The Big Push for Midwives Campaign, which provides strategic planning and message development for state consumer and midwife groups that are actively working on legislation to license Certified Professional Midwives, specialists in out-of-hospital birth and envisioning the day when CPMs are licensed in all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, and Guam.
 She currently is one of the five Steering Committee members for the Big Push.

-- Kansas City Business Journal Capstone Award for “Community Impact”—Leon Mercer Jordan Campus (2016)
+- Kansas City Business Journal Capstone Award for “Community Impact”—Leon Mercer Jordan Campus Consultant and Communications Lead for Project Team (2016)

-- Kansas City Economic Development Corporation Cornerstone Award (one of 10 winners)—Leon Mercer Jordan Campus (2016)
+- Economic Development Corporation of Kansas City Cornerstone Award Finalist—Leon Mercer Jordan Campus Consultant and Communications Lead for Project Team (2016)

 - Regional American Public Works Association (APWA) Project of the Year—Communications Consultant to the Project Team.
 (2006)